Blue Whale, Balaenoptera musculus

 Blue Whale, Balaenoptera musculus.
 Underwater photograph featuring Bob Hillis, my good friend, strong contributor to this Web Site and one brave hombre, taken in coastal waters off San Diego in April 2012 by Mike Johnson, San Diego, California.

-Phylogeny: The Blue Whale, Balaenoptera musculus (Linnaeus, 1758), is a member of Baleen, Rorqual, or Balaenopteridae Family of Whales, that is known in Mexico as ballena azul.
+Phylogeny: The Blue Whale, Balaenoptera musculus (Linnaeus, 1758), is a member of Balaenopteridae Family of Ballen and Rorqual Whales, that is known in Mexico as ballena azul.
 Although there are several subspecies of the Blue Whale, the species found in Mexican waters is Balaenoptera musculus intermedia.

 Morphology: The Blue Whale are huge whales, with a slender, streamlined profile and thought to be the largest living animal ever present on Earth.
 They have flattened heads with a large “splashguard” that lies in front of the two blowholes, which appears “U” shaped from above.
 The dorsal fin is small relative to body size and exhibits a falcate to triangular shape.
 Their flippers are long: 3.0 m (9 feet 10 inches) to 4.0 m (13 feet 1 inches) in length and pointed.
 The flukes are triangular with a fairly straight trailing edge with only a small median notch.
 The throat pleats run from the snout to the navel.
 Blue Whales have a mottled blue-gray color with a lighter color ventrally.
 In sunlight, just under the surface these whales appear light blue or aquamarine.
 In some locations, they are coated with diatoms that form a yellowish sheen on the whale’s underside.
 For this reason, they are sometimes called Sulfur-Bellies.
 The largest documented Blue Whale was 33.3 m (110 feet) in length and was in excess of 180,000 kg (400,000 lbs).
 They are sexually dimorphic with female Blue Whales being 1.5 m (5 feet) to 3.0 m (10 feet) longer than the males.
 The largest Blue Whales are currently found in the coastal waters off Antarctica.

-Reproduction: Blue Whale reproduction occurs via internal fertilization followed by a 10 to 12 month gestation period.
+Reproduction: Blue Whale reproduction occurs via internal fertilization followed by a ten to twelve month gestation period.
 A typical female will give birth to one 2,700 kg (6,950 lb), 7 m (23 feet) calf every two or three years.
-The calves consume 100 gallons of mother’s milk per day for 7 months putting on 90 kg (200 lbs) per day and doubling in length.
-Blue Whales have life spans of between 80 and 110 years.
+The calves consume 100 gallons of mother’s milk per day for seven months putting on 90 kg (200 lbs) per day and doubling in length.
+Blue Whales have life spans of between eighty and one hundred and ten years.

 Endangerment Status: From a conservation perspective the Blue Whale is currently considered to be ENDANGERED.
 At the beginning of the 20th Century they were abundant with an estimated population of 200,000 to 300,000, but have since been hunted to near extinction.
 They became protected internationally in 1996, and global populations were estimated to be 5,000 in 2002.
 Today’s there are approximately 10,000 to 25,000 with the North Pacific population having rebounded to 3,000 to 5,000 individuals.
 They are most commonly killed by collision with ocean vessels and fishnet entanglement.
 It is also believed that sonar continues to have a negative effect on Blue Whale communications.
 Recently, polychlorinated biphenyls (PCB’s) have been found within their bodies.
 PCB’s are thought to impact disease resilience and the reproduction in whales.
 Global warming is also thought to be of major threat to the Blue Whales as their food supply may migrate to different locations and become less abundant.
 Blue Whales are abundant in the coastal waters off the northwest coast of Baja from March to September and in Loreto, Baja California Sur, during the months of January, February and March.
 Their skeletons can be found globally in numerous large museums.